7777Satish/NoteKeeper/README.md

 # NoteKeeper

 NoteKeeper is a simple and powerful note-taking web application built with React.
-It allows users to create, edit, and format notes efficiently.
+It allows users to create, edit, and format notes and manage tasks efficiently.

 ## Features
 - 📝 Rich-text editing (bold, italics, underline, etc.)